About The Quaker Oats Company

 Other properties are: FLNA's research and development facility in Plano, Texas; QFNA's food plant in Cedar Rapids, Iowa; PBNA's research and development facility in Valhalla, New York, and a Tropicana plant in Bradenton; Florida, LatAm's three snack plants in Mexico (one in Celaya and two in Vallejo; Europe's snack plant in Kashira, Russia, its dairy plant in Moscow, Russia, and its fruit juice plant in Zeebrugge, Belgium; AMESA's snack plant in Riyadh, Saudi Arabia; APAC's snack plant in Wuhan, China, primary concentrate plants in Cork, Ireland and in Singapore.

-The US accounts for around 55% of PepsiCo sales.
+The US accounts for more than 55% of PepsiCo's sales.
 Important international markets for the company include Russia, Mexico, Canada, and the UK.
-PepsiCo is also active in emerging and developing markets, particularly Brazil, China, India, Africa, and the Middle East.
+PepsiCo is also active in emerging and developing markets, particularly China, India, and the Middle East.

 Sales and Marketing

-PepsiCo's customers include wholesale distributors, grocery and convenience stores, mass merchandisers, membership stores, authorized independent bottlers, and food service distributors, including hotels and restaurants.
+PepsiCo's customers include wholesale distributors, grocery and convenience stores, mass merchandisers, membership stores, authorized independent bottlers, and food service distributors, including schools, stadiums, and restaurants.
 The company's snacks, beverages, and other products are brought to market through direct-store-delivery (DSD), customer warehouse, and distributor networks.
 DSD is especially well-suited to products that are restocked often and respond to in-store promotion and merchandising.
 Products are also available and sold directly to consumers on a growing number of company-owned and third-party e-commerce websites and mobile commerce applications.